briis/pyrenoweb/README.md

 `renoweb.py find <municipality name> <road name> <house number>` - this will return the following, if the data is found:

+## Municipalities NOT supported

+Some Municipalities uses a totally different solution, than this Wrapper supports.
+Currently the following Municipalities are NOT supported:

+- København
+- Århus

 ```txt
 ID NUMBERS
 **************************